How to Integrate Cats

 - Free Mingling Full Time: The cats are let together freely all the time when all the above steps have gone well.
 Backtrack to the limited mingling if the cats weren't quite ready to be together all the time.

-You may come across advice saying to ignore the new cat so the resident cat doesn't get upset.
-Do NOT do that.
-If you ignore a new cat in front of the resident cat, it makes the resident cat feel you don't really care or want that cat there either.
+You may come across advice saying to ignore the new cat in the presence of the resident cat so that the resident cat doesn't get upset.
+Do not do that.
+If you ignore a new cat in front of the resident cat, it can make the resident cat feel you don't really care for or want the new cat there either.
 It also makes the new cat feel unwanted and uncared for.
-It is good to show affection to the new cat, so the resident cat sees you want that cat in the home.
-But, you don't go overboard with shows of affection to the new cat in front of the resident cat.
+It is good to show some attention to the new cat in the presence of the resident cat, but don't go overboard.
 When you take in a new cat, you need to feel as much loyalty and concern for that cat, and worry just as much about how the new cat feels as you do your first cat.

 The whole of this article goes into more detail than many others do.
 This greater detail is especially helpful if one cat that you are trying to integrate is on the more territorial, aggressive side; if one of the cats is on the more fearful, defensive side; or if there is a large disparity in age range.
 And, simply, if you want all the nitty gritty details not usually included in articles on introducing cats.

 To start with, the new cat should be set up in a separate room, often referred to as a "safe room".
 No other animals should be allowed in that room at first.
 The safe room needs a litter box, food and water bowls, scratching post and flat scratching mat, toys, a comfy sleeping spot, and some place the cat can hide behind or under.
+If there is a bed in the room, put things under it in the center so that the cat can be reached if need be, (such as an emergency or vet appointment), but also so that if the cat is a timid, fearful cat, it doesn't develop the habit of mostly staying hidden away unseen and unseeing what is happening in the room.
 A cat carrier, with the door of it wedged open, or a small box on it's side can be used as a "hidy spot".
-A window view is preferred, but only open it a crack as cats can push out or rip some types of window screens.
+A window view in the room is preferred, but only open it a crack as cats can push out or rip some types of window screens.

-If one has taken in an unneutered cat, or a tame stray from the streets, the first day and night in the house can be a bathroom or other room with no carpet, so any spraying or urinating on the floor can be easily cleaned.
-Once the cat is using the litterbox, a more suitable and comfortable room should be used for the "safe room".
-(Note: If after a full day/24 hours the cat has not urinated anywhere, take him or her to the vet as the cat might have a urinary blockage, which can kill the cat in as little as 24 hours from the time you realize something is wrong.
+If one has taken in a tame stray from the streets, the first day and night in the house can be a bathroom or other room with no carpet, so any spraying or urinating on the floor can be easily cleaned, and so that if the cat has fleas, there won't be a problem with flea eggs being embedded in carpet.
+Once the cat is using the litterbox, and has had a flea treatment applied if necessary, a more suitable and comfortable room should be used for the "safe room".
+(Note: If after a full 24 hours the cat has not urinated anywhere, take him or her to the vet as the cat might have a urinary blockage, which can kill the cat in as little as 24 hours from the time you realize something is wrong.
 If the cat is seen trying to urinate but nothing or almost nothing comes out, or just drops of blood, get the cat to the vet immediately.)
 Homeless cats who never used a litter box will hold it for a long time, not wanting to soil the area.
 It can take them up to 24 hours before they decide to use the litter box, which they were not sure was the correct place to eliminate.

 If the new cat has not yet been neutered, that should be done during the isolation period so that hormonal influences are out of the equation of the meeting of the cats.
-Also, since the cat isn't used to free roaming the house yet, he/she won't be as upset about being confined to one room during the recovery time after surgery as a cat used to free roaming the house would tend to be.
-One would also want a male cat's hormones to have some time to lessen to reduce the chances of territorial spraying.
-Neutered cats will sometimes do territorial spraying, but with intact toms, it is more probable that they will.
+Since the cat isn't used to free roaming the house yet, he/she won't be as upset about being confined to one room during the recovery time after surgery as a cat used to free roaming the house would tend to be.
+One would also want a male cat's hormones to have some time to lessen to reduce the chances of territorial spraying and lessen aggression responses due to high testerone levels.

 Aside from the need to keep a new cat separate at first from the resident cats due to cats needing a slow pace for the best chance for peaceful integration, it is very important health wise.
 The new cat needs to be tested by a vet for Feline Immunodeficiency Virus (FIV), Feline Leukemia Virus (FeLV) and checked for any other illness and parasites, including intestinal parasites, before being allowed to have contact with the resident cats or sharing of food and water bowls, and litter boxes.
 There are no cures for FIV or FeLV, so one really needs to know the status of all new cats before allowing any contact with other cats.
 (However, cats testing positive for FIV and FeLV do not need to be euthanized if they are not suffering.
 Cats with FIV and FeLV can live symptom free for many years as only cats or with other cats who have the same condition.)

 Even if the cat was examined by a vet as soon as you got him/her and tested negative for FIV and FeLV, an incubating illness would not be able to be diagnosed yet.
-The new cat should remain isolated for several days to allow you to notice any signs of a respiratory or other illness that might take a few days to manifest if the cat acquired it just before you took it in.
+The new cat should remain isolated for several days to allow you to notice any signs of a respiratory or other illness that might take a few days to manifest if the cat acquired it just before you took it in or adopted it from a shelter, or other person.

 The time spent in the safe room away from the other cats is important also to allow the new cat to settle down and start to relax.
 It is very frightening for cats to be uprooted from their territory and all they have known, to then be placed somewhere new, especially when the scent of other cats is present.
 Territory is highly important to cats, and new territories can be potentially dangerous.
 The new cat needs time to get his/her bearings and feel a degree of safety, as well as feeling the new home is now his/her home, before he or she is in a state of mind to take on meeting other cats who could possibly be hostile.